Nanahuse/PyRacetimeGG/README.md

 https://github.com/racetimeGG/racetime-app/wiki/Public-API-endpoints#user-search

 ## search_user_by_term
-name partial match serch
+name partial match search
 https://github.com/racetimeGG/racetime-app/wiki/Public-API-endpoints#user-search

 # Tips
 ## Update data or manage fetch timing
 'load' method will be useful, when you'd like to get latest data or manage fetch timing.
-User, Category, Race, PastRace have load.
+User, Category, Race, PastRace have 'load' method.

 ## How to know id or slug